Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 "The cruciate waiting period is 6–12 months"There is no one number.
 Four carriers apply no special wait, Lemonade 30 days, nine carriers 180 days (ten counting Figo's default form) at very different scopes, and only Nationwide reaches 12 months — for cruciate/meniscus alone.

-"Nationwide accident: 24 hours (or 14 days)"; "USAA accident: 2 days"Both are 0 days on the current binding forms — "Accident coverage is not subject to a waiting period" (Nationwide), and no separate accident wait in the PET50 form (USAA).
-The old figures are stale form generations.
+"Nationwide accident: 24 hours (or 14 days)"; "USAA accident: 2 days"Both named current forms apply no additional accident wait once the policy is effective — "Accident coverage is not subject to a waiting period" (Nationwide VS-G-15/16 3-26), and no separate accident wait in the PET50 form (USAA).
+Product, state, channel, effective date, and issued form still control.

 None of this makes the aggregators villains — a few thin tables genuinely try.
 But their cells cite "publicly available information," the AI Overview cites them, and the loop closes with an owner budgeting around a number that was never in any contract.
 When a figure here disagrees with one you've read elsewhere, the tiebreaker is simple: ask which of the two is quoting a policy form.
 That standard is the entire reason this index exists.